Haniyaiqbal/Secrets-authentication/README.md

-Multi-Level Authentication Project
+Secrets Authentication Project

-Welcome to the Multi-Level Authentication Project!
-This project demonstrates different levels of authentication using Node.js, Express, MongoDB, and various authentication strategies.
-Each level introduces a new approach to securing user data and access to the application.
+The Secrets Authentication Project showcases multi-level authentication using Node.js, Express.js, and MongoDB.
+This project demonstrates various authentication techniques to ensure secure access to user secrets.

-Features
+Features -
-This project includes the following authentication levels:

-Level 1: Basic User Authentication
+Level 1 - Basic Authentication:
 User registration and login using a simple username and password.

-Access paths: /login and /register
-Level 2: Encrypted Passwords
+Level 2 - Encrypted Passwords:

-Enhanced security through encrypted passwords.
+Enhanced security through encrypted passwords stored in the database.

-Access paths: /login and /register
-Level 3: Hashed Passwords
+Level 3 - Hashed Passwords:

-Storage of hashed passwords in the database.
+Improved security with hashed passwords stored in the database.

-Access paths: /login and /register
-Level 4: Hashed Passwords with Salting
+Level 4 - Hashed Passwords with Salting:

-Increased security with password hashing and salting.
+Increased security using password hashing and salting for user data protection.

-Access paths: /login and /register
-Level 5: Session-Based Authentication
+Level 5 - Session-Based Authentication:
 Implementation of session-based authentication for persistent user sessions.

-Access paths: /login, /register, and /secrets
-Level 6: OAuth2.0 Authentication (Google)
+Level 6 - OAuth2.0 Authentication (Google):

-Introduction of Google OAuth2.0 authentication for a secure and convenient login process.
+Integration of Google OAuth2.0 authentication for secure and convenient login.

-Access paths: /auth/google, /auth/google/secrets, /login, /register, /secrets, /submit, /logout Installation
-Clone this repository to your local machine.
+Setup Instructions
+Install MongoDB and ensure it's running.
-Navigate to the project directory.
+Clone the project and navigate to the project folder.
-Install the required dependencies.
-Create a .env file in the project directory and add your environment variables.
-Usage
-Run the application.
+Run npm install to install dependencies.
+Start the server with node app.js or nodemon app.js.
-Access the application in your web browser.
+Access the API at http://localhost:3000 in Postman or other API clients.
-Explore the different authentication paths for each level to experience the features.

 Developed with ❤️ by Haniya